top of page

 Within the league, teams are able to trade players from one team to another.
 To submit a trade to League staff, a captain must create a support ticket and list the required admin/staff information as listed below.

-2.4.1 | Trading Window - The trade window will open following the conclusion of Week 2 games (2/17) and will stay open until 24 hours before the Week 5 games (3/10).
+2.4.1 | Trading Window - The trade window will open following the conclusion of Week 2 games and will stay open until 24 hours before the Week 5 games.

-2.4.2 | Trading Consent - Before a trade is able to be confirmed, all parties that are included with the changes of the trade must fully agree to the trade.
+2.4.2 | Trading Consent - Before a trade can be confirmed, all parties that are included in the changes of the trade must fully agree to the trade.
 Typically, these are the two captains on the teams that are trading the players, and the players themselves who are being traded.

-2.4.3 | Trading Conduct - Players are encouraged to ask captains to be traded if desired, however, captains are not required to search for trades on a player’s behalf.
+2.4.3 | Trading Conduct - Players are encouraged to ask captains to be traded if desired; however, captains are not required to search for trades on a player’s behalf.

 2.4.4 | Trading Restrictions- Each team may make two trades per split (2 players).
-Replacement slots cannot be traded for two regular season weeks.
+Replacement slots cannot be traded for two regular-season weeks.
 Admins will approve all trades.

 2.5 Substitutes

-2.5.1 | Substitute Eligibility - All substitutes must meet the eligibility requirements listed in Section 1.1 and Section 1.3 to be eligible to sub.
-Substitutes are NOT subject to elo sitting games.
+2.5.1 | Substitute Eligibility - All substitutes must meet the eligibility requirements listed in Section 1.1 to be eligible to sub.
 The highest rank of the following two will be considered:

-End of 14.3 Rank
+End of Season 15 Rank

-Current 15.1 Rank
+Current Season 16 Rank

 Substitutes will be 50 LP BELOW the rostered player based on the higher of the two ranks listed above.

-2.5.2 | Emergency Substitutes - Teams have until 24 hours prior to the match start time to disclose a sub for approval before losing a ban.
-If a team submits a sub after this time, they will incur a 1 ban loss every game the e-sub is used.
-This ban is the first ban of the first rotation, and is NOT waivable.
-Teams will be allotted at maximum ten (10) minutes to scout any new, last-minute substitutes, but can elect to start matches before this time completes, if desired.
+2.5.2 | Emergency Substitutes - Teams have until 24 hours before the match start time to disclose a sub for approval before losing a ban.
+If a team submits a sub after this time, they will incur 2 ban losses every game the e-sub is used.
+This ban is the first ban of the first rotation and can be waived by the opposing team.
+Teams will be allotted a maximum of ten (10) minutes to scout any new, last-minute substitutes, but can elect to start matches before this time completes, if desired.
 If this time extends into the start time of a match, the start time of the match will be adjusted accordingly.
 After 10 minutes, another ban is lost.
 Anything over 20 minutes, the game will be counted as an FF for the team missing the players.
-The time it takes League staff to examine the eligibility of a substitute will not be a part of this ten minutes.
+The time it takes League staff to examine the eligibility of a substitute will not be a part of these ten minutes.

 In PLAYOFFS, substitutes will incur ban losses for the team they are subbing for:

-Before Friday 8pm EST: 1 ban loss
+Before Friday 8pm EST: 2 ban loss

 After Friday 8pm EST: 3 ban loss